10yard/dkbros/readme.md

 - 2 players are controlled independently in the same game.

-- Each player gets their own hammers
+- Each player gets their own hammers, and they can be smashed together

 - Player 1 gets the barrel control.
 Player 2 doesn't control barrels but gets the advantage of not being targeted by barrels or fires.